Age-Related Downregulation of Dihydrotestosterone-Inactivating Enzymes in Human Scalp Sebaceous Glands

 TLDR As people age, certain enzymes in scalp glands decrease, affecting hair health.

 The study investigates the age-related downregulation of dihydrotestosterone (DHT)-inactivating enzymes, specifically the aldo–keto reductase family 1 member C (AKR1C) family, in human scalp sebaceous glands (SGs).
-It was found that AKR1C expression is strong in male SGs but declines with age, and AKR1C4, previously thought to be liver-specific, is present in SGs and hair follicles.
-Androgen receptor (AR) expression is predominant in SGs and remains unaffected by age, sex, or hair loss condition.
-The study also shows that sulforaphane treatment can upregulate AKR1C expression.
-These findings suggest that changes in SG steroid metabolism with age may affect local androgen metabolism, impacting hair follicle homeostasis during aging.
+It was found that AKR1C expression, particularly AKR1C4, is strong in male SGs but declines with age.
+The androgen receptor (AR) is predominantly expressed in SGs and its localization is unaffected by age, sex, or hair loss condition.
+Sulforaphane treatment was shown to upregulate AKR1C expression in sebaceous gland cells and dermal papilla cells.
+These findings suggest that changes in SG steroid metabolism with age may affect local androgen metabolism and hair follicle homeostasis.